 Extra Sewing tools and Equipment

-I have added some extra sewing tools and equipment below that are helpful but not entirely necessary when you first start learning to sew.
+I have added some extra sewing tools and equipment below that are helpful but unnecessary when you start learning to sew.

-You may even find you have a few of these items already in your home.
+You may even find a few of these items already in your home.

 Iron

-An iron and ironing board are items that most of us have in our laundry cupboards already.
+Most of us have an iron and ironing board in our laundry cupboards already.

-Not only is an iron great for adding crispness to garments you can find it useful to press vintage sewing patterns flat before cutting!
+Not only is an iron great for adding crispness to garments, but you can also use it to press vintage sewing patterns flat before cutting!

-You may also be required to fuse interfacing onto fabric when sewing some garments so having an iron handy for this step is important.
+You may also be required to fuse interfacing onto fabric when sewing some garments, so it’s important to have an iron handy for this step.

 Iron for sewing kit